FarronF/limerick-council-meetings/meetings/2021/12/16-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 18th November 2021.md

 Active Travel will submit a grant application to the National Transport Authority (NTA) in

 January 2022.
-We will include Kilfinane, Kilmallock and Bruff as well as potential locations--- bus shelters.
+We will include Kilfinane, Kilmallock and Bruff as well as potential locations
+---
+bus shelters.
 Pending NTA approval, Active Travel will progress works at these locations in

 2022.